amandatallman/amandatallman.github.io/README.md

 What can I say?
 I'm just a lifelong learner.
 I like to make things as efficient for myself as possible, while at the same time being as accurate in what I do.

-Also, in case you were wondering, Christopher Pike is the answer to the Kirk vs. Picard question and Han Solo shot first.
+Also, in case you were wondering, Christopher Pike is the answer to the Kirk vs. Picard debate.

 <br/>